Jenoah/JavaGameEngine/README.md

 # JavaGameEngine
-A simple Java game.myGame engine using LWJGL 3 and some of my own implementations
+A simple Java Game engine using LWJGL 3 and some of my own implementations

 ## How to run
 - Run the 'Demo/DemoLauncher.java'